 - 4 Italian rolls

 - 1 lb roasted turkey

 - Preheat broiler to high.

-- Heat 2 tbsp oil in a saucepot over medium heat.
-Saute 2 tbsp chopped shallots until softened, about 3 minutes.
-Add 1 tbsp flour and stir to combine.
-Add 2 tbsp sherry and cook for 30 seconds.
+- Heat 2 tablespoon oil in a saucepot over medium heat.
+Saute 2 tablespoon chopped shallots until softened, about 3 minutes.
+Add 1 tablespoon flour and stir to combine.
+Add 2 tablespoon sherry and cook for 30 seconds.
 Add 2 cups turkey stock and bring to a simmer.
 Reduce heat to low and continue to simmer for 10 minutes.

 - Slice the Italian rolls in half and toast.
 Top the bottom half with roasted turkey and a slice of muenster cheese per sandwich.
 Broil the bottom half with the turkey and cheese until the cheese melts.
 Alternatively, bake the sandwich for 5 minutes at 350 until the cheese melts.